gollenia/timber-blocks/readme.md

 # Uikitify Gutenberg

 Since late 2018, Wordpress has it's (really awesome) Block Editor called Gutenberg out.
 Now everybody is going for Blocks!
-But the galore Plugins found on Wordpress all bring their own style with them, cost a lot of money or have thousands of Blocks - but you need only that ONE you were looking for. :trollface:
+But the galore Plugins found on Wordpress all bring their own style with them, cost a lot of money or have thousands of specialized Blocks - but for theme development you need only basic ones. :trollface:

 That's why I created this Plugin.
 It's based on [Create Guten Block](https://github.com/ahmadawais/create-guten-block), and I had a lot of help with the react Components fom [CO Blocks](https://github.com/godaddy-wordpress/coblocks).